Motivic Euler Characteristic of Nearby Cycles and a Generalized Quadratic Conductor Formula: Motivic nearby cycles and semi-stable reduction

 \subsection{Nearby cycles at the base}

-{We continue to use our discrete valuation ring $\OO$, with subfield $k_0$, residue field $k$, fraction field $K$ and parameter $t$, and let $B=\Spec\OO$, as in Section~\ref{SectionNearbyCycles}; in this section, however, we assume in addition that $k_0$ has characteristic zero.}
+We continue with the notation of a discrete valuation ring $\OO$, with subfield $k_0$, residue field $k$, fraction field $K$ and parameter $t$, and let $B=\Spec\OO$, as in Section~\ref{SectionNearbyCycles}; in this section, however, we assume in addition that $k_0$ has characteristic zero.
+We have a ring homomorphism $\Sp_t$, {(see \cite[Section 5.1]{Le20b})} from the Grothendieck-Witt ring of the fraction field $K$ to that of the residue field $k$, characterised as the unique map